b-long/opentdf-python-sdk/otdf-python-proto/README.md

 If you're migrating from traditional gRPC clients to Connect RPC:

 1. Read the [Connect RPC Migration Guide](../CONNECT_RPC_MIGRATION.md)
-2. Run the Connect RPC generation: `./scripts/build_connect_proto.sh`
+2. Run the Connect RPC generation: `./scripts/build_connect_proto.sh` (or from the submodule: `cd otdf-python-proto && uv run python scripts/generate_connect_proto.py`)
 3. Update your client code to use `*_connect.py` modules
 4. Test with your authentication and deployment setup
 5. Optionally remove legacy gRPC dependencies